MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/class-insights.md

 Class Insights is designed to handle a high volume of data collected from Teams activity with optimal performance and reliability.

 The data collection process takes place on separate servers regardless of the installation of the Insights tab in Teams.
-The Class Insights tab does not affect application performance or network bandwidth for teachers and students using the rest of Teams functionality.
+The Class Insights tab does not affect application performance or network bandwidth for educators and students using the rest of Teams functionality.

 > [!TIP]
 > Read [here](edu-remote-low-bandwidth.md) about using Teams for Education when bandwidth is low.

 ## How to delete your data

-Education services stores student and teacher actions performed in the context of a class team.
-This data is considered a comingled data set and therefore isn't automatically deleted from the service once student or teacher user accounts are deleted from your organization.
+Education services stores student and educator actions performed in the context of a class team.
+This data is considered a comingled data set and therefore isn't automatically deleted from the service once student or educator user accounts are deleted from your organization.

 > [!NOTE]
 > Deleting data has a negative impact on Insights' ability to analyze class team engagement over time.